ioerror/mpOTR/README.md

 chat server crypto.cat in the channel '#protocol-spec'.

 Alice generates a long term private/public key pair for verification of her identity.
-She does this once and (optionally) stores it for all time.
+She does this once and MAY store it for all time.

-> XXX: TODO: We have not yet implemented persistence of this key or a way to
->   verify the key.
->   XXX: TODO: We need to implement binding if we want to bind to specific
->   servers.

 Currently, any time the list of participants changes, it is necessary to re-start the key-agreement protocol.
 In the future, it may be beneficial to